manticoresoftware/manticoresearch/manual/Creating_an_index/Creating_a_distributed_index/Creating_a_distributed_index.md

 * [percolate indexes](Creating_an_index/Local_indexes/Percolate_index.md) (local, remote and combinations)
 * single local and several remotes or any other combinations

+Nesting distributed indexes is supported by declaring them with `agent` (even if they are on the same machine).
+Distributed indexes cannot be declared with `local` and they will be ignored.

+Percolate and template indexes should not be mixed with plain and/or RT indexes.

 Distributed index is defined by type 'distributed' in the configuration file or via SQL clause `CREATE TABLE`

 #### In a configuration file